 Experts warn that the Baltic states could become the next target.
 Russia may attempt cyber sabotage on power stations, transmission systems, or even financial networks supporting the energy sector.
 To counter this, Estonia, Latvia, and Lithuania are bolstering cybersecurity defenses with EU and NATO support.

 The potential for sabotage against Baltic energy infrastructure is significant.
 Transmission lines, substations, and even renewable energy installations could be targeted.
-Governments in the region are increasing security measures and intelligence-sharing to mitigate these risks.
+The LitPol Link interconnector — the primary physical connection between the Baltic grid and Continental Europe — has been identified as a critical vulnerability.
+Lithuania’s Public Security Service has assumed direct protection of LitPol Link sites, replacing private security arrangements.
+Governments in the region are also increasing intelligence-sharing to mitigate these risks.

 Disinformation Campaigns